shibanisankpal/Web-Scraper/README.md

 -Option to specify a class name to target specific elements.
 -Display of scraped content on the web page.

-Link to application deployed on Streamlit Community Cloud:
+## Link to application deployed on Streamlit Community Cloud: [Web Scraper](https://web-scra-project.streamlit.app/)

 ## Installation
 To run this project locally, follow these steps: